haeundae beach

 While Seoul grabs all the attention as Korea’s top destination, Busan shouldn’t be missed on your Korean adventure.
 Busan is packed with accessible mountains, bustling seafood markets, and serene beaches, truly offering something for everyone.
 But Busan isn’t exactly next door to Seoul.
 It’s about 320 kilometers away on the southeast coast of the peninsula!
 Thankfully, Korea’s got a top-notch public transport system, so getting there is a piece of cake.
-Let’s check out all the options for getting to Busan from Seoul!
+Let’s check out all the options for getting to Busan from Seoul or Pyeongtaek!

 How to get to Busan from Seoul